3mdeb/news-and-ideas/_posts/2019-03-XX-5-terms-every-hypervisor-developer-should-know.md

 as well as gives some insight on the control structures required.
 This post should give some theoretical knowledge base required for the next ones, in which we will implement a basic hypervisor using [Bareflank](https://github.com/Bareflank/hypervisor).
 It assumes that you have some knowledge about IA-32 architecture.
+There will be more than 5 terms actually, but the most important are those in headers.
+The following posts will assume that the reader knows what they are for and what is their scope.

 ## Introduction to VMX